No drink speaks of caffeine-laden, sugary decadence quite like the Insta-worthy Frappuccino:

 How much caffeine is in a Starbucks Frappuccino?

-‘The amount of caffeine in a Starbucks Frappuccino varies quite widely depending on what kind it is, and the size.
+‘The amount of caffeine in a Starbucks Frappuccino varies quite widely depending on what kind it is, and which of Starbucks’ sizes you choose.
 For the standard coffee version, the caffeine is:

 - Tall: 64 mg